AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-26-least-squares-method-explained-part-1-mastering-least-squares-theory.md

 And that's it!
 Hopefully things are starting to make a little more sense now.

-In the next post, we'll look at practical least squares applications and solve least squares data fitting problems by hand.
+[In the next post](/blog/cs101/least-squares-method-explained-part-2-data-fitting), we'll look at practical least squares applications and solve least squares data fitting problems by hand (and with Python!).